danielmoder/tinySearchEngine/indexer/DESIGN.md

 The index tester may assume that
 - The content of the index file follows the format specified below; thus your code (to recreate an index structure by reading a file) need not have extensive error checking.

+# Design Specs

+The indexer fits into the search engine system as follows:
+- It will depend on the webpage files (html and url) as retrieved and stored by the **crawler**.
+- It will allow the **querier** to ascertain the relatedness of each page to the given query.

+# Testing Plan